-• PIQ #2 (creativity): This prompt is an option to show creativity in art, problem-solving, or any other area.
-For example, if your life experiences have affected how you express yourself through art or music, then this question might make sense for you.
-You may also consider this prompt if your background has encouraged your creativity and helped you solve certain problems.
+PIQ #2 (creativity): This prompt is a good option to show creativity in art, problem-solving, or any other area.
+For example, if your life experiences or status have affected how you express yourself through art or music, then this prompt might make sense for you.
+You may also consider this prompt if your background has encouraged your creativity and helped you solve certain problems for your family or community.

-Academic Achievement
+• Academic Achievement

-- PIQ #4 (educational barrier) or PIQ #5 (significant challenge affecting your academic achievement): If your undocumented status has impacted your academic achievement, you might consider answering these prompts to show how you managed to succeed in the face of obstacles.
-You can describe how these challenges have inspired in you a deep commitment to succeed. - PIQ #4 (educational opportunity) or PIQ #6 (favorite academic subject): If your experience as a student has led you toward a certain academic interest, such as politics or health care, you might consider answering this prompt to explain how your interest originated and how you have pursued it so far.
-For most students, these questions are also a good way to explain your choice of major from the "Campuses & Majors" section.
+- PIQ #4 (educational barrier) or PIQ #5 (significant challenge affecting your academic achievement): If your experiences have impacted your academic achievement, you might consider answering these questions to show how you managed to succeed in the face of obstacles. - PIQ #4 (educational opportunity): If your experience as an undocumented student has led you toward a certain academic interest, such as arts, sciences, or politics, you might consider answering this prompt to explain how your interest originated and how you have pursued it so far.

-• Personal Qualities
+Personal Qualities

-- PIQ #3 (greatest talent or skill): This prompt is a good option to describe personality traits that have helped you succeed so far.
-If your background or experiences have led you to develop a personal characteristic that you are especially proud of, then you may consider answering this question. - PIQ #8 (strong candidate): This question is a good way to explain how your life experiences have shaped who you are today.
-If your background has influenced your perspective on law, society, community, or people in general, then you can respond to this prompt to talk about why this perspective would benefit others.
+- PIQ #3 (greatest talent or skill): This question is a good option to describe characteristics that have helped you thrive so far.
+If your background has led you to develop a personality trait that you are especially proud of, then use this prompt to talk more about that. - PIQ #7 (strong candidate): This prompt is a good way to explain how your life experiences have helped you succeed so far.
+If your undocumented status has influenced your perspective on law, society, community, or people in general, then you can respond to this question to talk about why this perspective would benefit others.